All Episodes

 Then you got, oh, Bill Crystal might put forth David French.

-Oh, there's another big name for you that's probably gonna take so many votes away from the Republicans, and of course, Trump is controversial.
+Oh, there's another big name for you that's probably going to take so many votes away from the Republicans.

 Well, people aren't paying a lot of attention to Hillary Clinton.

-We're still awaiting the FBI investigation and the report over Hillary's email scandal, in spite of the way she spins this, it's just not true.
+We're still awaiting the FBI investigation and the report over Hillary's email scandal.

-We had the inspector general report where, yes, former Secretaries of State, they cooperated.
+We had the Inspector General report where, yes, former Secretaries of State, they cooperated.

 Hillary Clinton didn't cooperate.

-She claims intruded on Clinton's attorney client privilege by asking about Mill's work for Clinton as a private lawyer after serving four years as Clinton's chief of staff at the State Department.
+She claims intruded on Clinton's attorney client privilege by asking about Mills' work for Clinton as a private lawyer after serving four years as Clinton's chief of staff at the State Department.

 Oh, great.

-So you just hire her as a lawyer, she can't be a witness at the same time.
+She can't be a witness at the same time.

 I object right now.